ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.20:** Check position 6,180 kbp again.
 Is the MAKER annotation better than the prediction of AUGUSTUS with hints?
 How can that be when MAKER doesn't use RNA-seq data?

+**QB2.21:** Go to position 7,170 kbp.
+In your opinion, which program has made a more accurate predicition in this locus, MAKER (split into two genes) or AUGUSTUS (one gene)?

-**QB2.21:** Go to position 1,513 kbp.
+**QB2.22:** Go to position 1,513 kbp.
 Which program predicts the first exons better according to the RNA-seq data?
 Why do you think MAKER is predicting more exons? (there could be different explanations).

-**QB2.22:** If MAKER does not use the direct RNA-seq data, how do you think it can predict UTRs?
+**QB2.23:** If MAKER does not use the direct RNA-seq data, how do you think it can predict UTRs?

-## B2.6.
+## B2.7.
 Functional annotation using BLAST and MAKER

 Now that you have a first structural annotation, you next have to figure out what the genes you just annotated actually do.
 Based on that, you can start thinking about explanations for the male morphs in the ruff.
 A common way to functionally annotate genes is by similarity to genes that we already know the function of.
 A good source for this is the Uniprot database.
 We will simply use **BLAST** to match the predicted proteins from the ruff scaffold to this database and take the best hit as the most likely function.
 Please keep in mind that this is only a prediction and will not work well if your genome of interest is phylogenetically distant to other species with a functionally characterized proteome.
 Since we work with a bird and chicken is well studied, this should not be a big problem in our case.